 It is important to note that the Carlson TSI does not apply equally to all lakes.
 The relationship between transparency, chlorophyll a, and total phosphorus can vary based on factors not observed in Carlson's study lakes.
-Indiana Lakes are generally more turbid as a result of sediment runoff compared to the lakes Carlson used in his model.
+Indiana Lakes are generally more turbid because of sediment runoff compared to the lakes Carlson used in his model.
 High concentrations of suspended sediments will decrease transparency from the predicted value based on total phosphorus and chlorophyll a concentrations.
 Heavy predation of algae by zooplankton can cause chlorophyll a values to decrease from the levels that would be expected based on total phosphorus concentrations.

-From 2019 to 2022 the lakes monitored were primarily split between mesotrophic and eutrophic lakes.
+From 2023 to 2024 the lakes monitored were primarily split between mesotrophic and eutrophic lakes.
 Few lakes were classified as oligotrophic or hypereutrophic.
-Minimum and maximum TSI scores ranged from 31 to 81 for chlorophyll a (Table 3), 26 to 100 for total phosphorus (Table 4), and 32 to 87 for Secchi transparency (Table 5) during the grant period.
+Minimum and maximum TSI scores ranged from 32 to 79 for chlorophyll a (Table 3), 40 to 92 for total phosphorus (Table 4), and 28 to 77 for Secchi transparency (Table 5) during the grant period.

-0. ligotı ophi С 1 lesotr ophic Eutroph ic H lyper eutroph ic

-20 25 30 35 40 45 50 5 5 60 65 70 75 80

-Trophic State Index L 1 I I I l I I I

-50 33 26 20 16 13 10 7 5 3 1.5 1

-Secchi Disk (feet) LL L I l I I

-0 .5 1 2 3 4 5 7 10 15 20 30 40 60 80 100 150

-Chlorophyll- a (μg/L or PPB) L I .L I L 1 l L

-3 5 7 10 15 20 25 30 40 50 6 0 80 100 150
+CARLSON'S TROPHIC STATE INDEX Oligotrophic Mesotrophic Eutrophic Hypereutrophic Trophic State Index 33 26 20 16 13 10 Secchi Disk (feet) 3 4 5 7 10 15 20 30 40 60 80 100 150 Chlorophyll-a (μg/L or PPB) 10 15 20 25 30 40 50 60 80 100 150 Total Phosphorus

-Total Phosphorus Ц I I I I LL LL L Ш